Central Michigan Amateur Radio Club

 Knowledge of Morse code is NOT required to pass an amateur radio license exam.

-For more information about licensing classes, or licensing and testing procedures, please contact Don McLain KB8RAD at (517) 930-7707.
-Don can provide answers to questions you may have!
+For more information about licensing classes, or licensing and testing procedures, please contact Tom Rocheleau WA8WPI at (517) 648-3197.
+Tom can provide answers to questions you may have!